sendgrid/docs/source/Glossary/mta.md

 navigation:
   show: true
 ---
-MTA stands for Mail Transfer Agent or Message Transfer Agent.
-MTA is software that transfers electronic mail messages from one computer to another using a client–server application architecture.
+Mail Transfer Agent or Message Transfer Agent (MTA) is software that transfers electronic mail messages from one computer to another using a client–server application architecture.

 An MTA implements both the client (sending) and server (receiving) portions of the [Simple Mail Transfer Protocol]({{root_url}}/Glossary/smtp.html).